chaitan94/knit/README.md

-File Compressor
+knit
 ===============

-A simple file compressor using Burrows-Wheeler Transform (BWT) and then finally compressed by the Run Length Encoding (RLE) and Move to Front Transform (MFT) techniques.
+knit is a simple file compressor using Burrows-Wheeler Transform (BWT) and then finally compressed by the Run Length Encoding (RLE) and Move to Front Transform (MFT) techniques.